 Bernard Jones is the landlord relationship specialist at BRHP.
 His responsibilities include managing BRHP’s database of available units and recruiting, establishing, and maintaining positive relationships with property owners throughout the Baltimore region.
 Bernard’s previous work experience includes public assistance programming, workforce development, counseling, and teaching.
 Bernard earned an associate’s degree in psychology from the College of Coastal Georgia and a bachelor’s degree in political science from Georgia Southern University.
 In his free time, he enjoys gardening and attending music concerts.

-Ny’Kerra is a pre-move counselor at BRHP.
-Her responsibilities includes assisting tenants with their housing search by providing housing unit referrals, providing one-on-one counseling to program members, and assisting with screenings for security deposit assistance.
-She also conducts affordability checks on units.
+Ny’Kerra is the pre-move team lead at BRHP.
+Her responsibilities include leading, training, and monitoring the workflow of the pre-move counseling team and managing caseloads.
 Prior to BRHP, Ny’Kerra worked as a case manager at Health Care for the Homeless and Mosaic Community Services.
 She earned her bachelor’s degree in social work from Coppin State University.
 A few of her hobbies include shopping, playing with her daughter, and eating at different restaurants.

 Shamon Thomas-Green is a pre-move counseling supervisor at BRHP, where is responsible for assisting BRHP program participants through the beginning stages of the voucher process.
 She works closely with clients on their personal and financial goals to encourage successful transitions to housing in resource-rich communities.
 Her previous work experience includes serving as a lead student support worker with Promise Heights.
 She has also served in mentorship roles and worked with youth in residential treatment settings.
 Shamon is a graduate from the University of Maryland, College Park with a bachelor’s degree in criminal justice and a certificate in African American studies.
 In her free time she enjoys baking and journaling.